The Forest King

 The centaurs looked at each other, their eyes matched without the heat of battle in their veins, for it had died with the king’s questions.
 Both shrugged, and without another word commenced their play, where the swords that fought might only have been those with blunted tips, though the bruises were perhaps real enough.
 And when both had sweated many rivulets and their energy began to wane, they stepped back to the applause of the king.

 As the two centaurs walked away silently, one alongside the other, a thought grew in the king’s mind.
-How silly our feuds, for when we are reminded of our gifts and our energies have focus, how quickly peace returns.
+How silly our feuds; how quickly peace can always return.
 He chuckled to himself, as he watched their tails swish into the forest.
 He had done his duty for the day, and it was time for him to go home to a wooden throne and a flock of birds until he felt the need to wander anew.